+SYMPTOM CAUSE

-SYMPTOM CAUSE POSSIBLE REMEDY Feedback, "whistling" Is the earmould or dome correctly inserted in the ear?
-Put it in again.
+Feedback, "whistling" Is the earmold or dome correctly inserted in the ear?

 Is the volume very loud?

-Reduce it.
-Is the receiver wire broken or the earmould clogged?
-Replace or visit your hearing care professional.
+Is the receiver wire broken or the earmold clogged?

 Are you holding an object (e.g. a hat, a telephone receiver) close to a hearing aid?
-Move your hand away to create more space between the hearing aid and the object.

 Is your ear full of wax?
-Visit your physician.

 No Sound Is the hearing aid on?
-Switch it on.

 Is the hearing aid charged?
-Place the hearing aid in the charger for charging.

 Is the hearing aid charger charged?

-Plug the charger into a power outlet and connect the charger cable to the hearing aid charger.
-Is the receiver wire broken or the earmould clogged?
-Visit your hearing care professional.
+Is the receiver wire broken or the earmold clogged?

 Is your ear full of wax?
-Visit your physician.